Phoenician alphabet

-The Phoenician alphabet (Note: Also called the Early Linear script in Semitic contexts, not to be conflated with Linear A, because it is an early development of the Proto-Sinaitic script) is an abjad (consonantal alphabet) used across the Mediterranean civilization of Phoenicia for most of the 1st millennium BC.
+The Phoenician alphabet (Note: Also called the Early Linear script in Semitic contexts, not to be conflated with Linear A, because it is an early development of the Proto-Sinaitic script) is an abjad (consonantal alphabet) that was used across the Mediterranean civilization of Phoenicia for most of the 1st millennium BC.
 It was one of the first alphabets, attested in Canaanite and Aramaic inscriptions found across the Mediterranean basin.
-In the history of writing systems, the Phoenician script also marked the first to have a fixed writing direction—while previous systems were multi-directional, Phoenician was written horizontally, from right to left.
+In the history of writing systems, the Phoenician script was also the first to have a fixed writing direction—while previous systems were multi-directional, Phoenician was written horizontally, from right to left.
 It developed directly from the Proto-Sinaitic script used during the Late Bronze Age, which was derived in turn from Egyptian hieroglyphs.

-The Phoenician alphabet was used to write Canaanite languages spoken during the Early Iron Age, sub-categorized by historians as Phoenician, Hebrew, Moabite, Ammonite and Edomite, as well as Old Aramaic.
+The Phoenician alphabet was used to write Canaanite languages spoken during the Early Iron Age, sub-categorized by historians as Phoenician, Hebrew, Moabite, Ammonite and Edomite.
 It was widely disseminated outside of the Canaanite sphere by Phoenician merchants across the Mediterranean, where it was adopted and adapted by other cultures.
-The Phoenician alphabet proper was used in Ancient Carthage until the 2nd century BC, where it was used to write the Punic language.
+The Phoenician alphabet proper was used in Ancient Carthage until the 2nd century BC, when it was used to write the Punic language.
 Its direct descendant scripts include the Aramaic and Samaritan alphabets, several Alphabets of Asia Minor, and the Archaic Greek alphabets.

 The Phoenician alphabet proper uses 22 consonant letters—as an abjad used to write a Semitic language, it leaves vowel sounds implicit—though late varieties sometimes used matres lectionis to denote some vowels.
 As its letters were originally incised using a stylus, their forms are mostly angular and straight, though cursive forms increased in use over time, culminating in the Neo-Punic alphabet used in Roman North Africa.